warnerjon12/teensy-cmake/README.md

     MyProject_interrupts.cpp)
 ```

-# Custom configuration
+## Custom configuration

 For some sketches, the Teensy needs to run in a different 'USB mode'.
-You can set this in the sketch's CMakeLists.txt file:
+You can set this in the CMakeLists.txt file as well:

 ```
 set(TEENSY_USB_MODE MIDI)

-add_sketch() # or add_teensy_executable(...)
+add_teensy_executable(...)
 ```

 You can set the 'default' mode in the CMake GUI ('TEENSY_USB_MODE' variable).